scalatra/scalatra-website/getting-started/jrebel.md

 > container:reload /
 ```

-While JRebel is not open source, it is free for Scala users.
+While JRebel is not open source, it does reload your code faster than the `~;copy-resources;aux-compile` way of doing things using `sbt`.

-Since it's only used during development, and doesn't change your deployed app in any way, there's no reason not to use it.
+It's only used during development, and doesn't change your deployed app in any way.

+JRebel used to be free for Scala developers, but that changed recently, and now there's a cost associated with usage for Scala.
+There are trial plans and free non-commercial licenses available if you just want to try it out.

 ----

-## 1. Get your free JRebel license
+## 1. Get a JRebel license

-Sign up for the [free Scala plan](https://my.jrebel.com/plans/).
+Sign up for a [usage plan](https://my.jrebel.com/).
 You will need to create an account.

 ## 2. Download JRebel